-Council delivery model Otago Southland Ngãi Tahu Takiwā or South Island entity The incidence of private household connections to these schemes may or may not be known or approved by council and may currently present potential health and compliance risks.
+Council delivery model Otago Southland Ngāi Tahu Takiwā or South Island entity The incidence of private household connections to these schemes may or may not be known or approved by council and may currently present potential health and compliance risks.
 A new water entity will need to understand the nuances of providing water to such schemes however, including differences in charging regimes and potential price differentiation.
 Infrastructure investment Scale We have projected that SDC will need to invest approximately \$151 million on three waters infrastructure over the next 10 years.
-Delivery of capital works Southland DC delivered 81% of its capital works program in 2020.
-2 The forecast capital expenditure over the next 10 years for Southland would require annual capital works delivery of a similar scale.
+Scale Between \$2.3 - 4.7 billion needs to be invested in three waters infrastructure in Otago and Southland over the next 10 years.
+Scale Between \$8 - 9 billion needs to be invested in three waters infrastructure in the Ngāi Tahu Takiwā.
+Delivery of capital works Southland DC delivered 81% of its capital works program in 2020.2 The forecast capital expenditure over the next 10 years for Southland would require annual capital works delivery of a similar scale.
 Capital works delivery may be harder if SDC is competing with a large water entity for contractors.
 Renewals SDC plans to invest the lowest amount in the renewal of its network (when compared to annual depreciation) of all councils in the two regions.
 However, SDC's network is relatively young with many assets not yet at the end of their useful lives.
-Scale Between \$2.3 - 4.7 billion needs to be invested in three waters infrastructure in Otago and Southland over the next 10 years.
 Delivery of capital works Will still be challenging with the regions needing to increase capital delivery by over 130% compared to the amount delivered in 2020.
 However, an entity may have an improved ability to coordinate a long-term sustainable program of works which may enable the contractor market to confidently scale up its resources and may reduce inter-district competition for contracting resource.
 Any improvement in capital works delivery under an entity model will take some time to transpire.
-Renewals Planned renewals investment across Otago and Southland is substantially lower than our Scale Between \$8 - 9 billion needs to be invested in three waters infrastructure in the Ngāi Tahu Takiwā.
+Renewals Planned renewals investment across Otago and Southland is substantially lower than our estimates indicate it should be based on age alone.
 Delivery of capital works Delivery is still likely to be challenging until such time as the labour market is able to respond.
 Would have an enhanced ability to send strong market signals and long term, significant capital works programs that would provide contractors with sufficient certainty of work that they are able to scale up appropriately.
-Any improvement in capital works delivery under an entity model will take some time to transpire Renewals Planned renewals investment across the Ngāi Tahu Takiwā is about equal to our estimates based on age, however there are shortfalls and surpluses at district level. estimates indicate it should be based on age alone.
-A Ngāi Tahu Takiwā sized entity would have a large enough renewals budget to address the needs of each district.
+Any improvement in capital works delivery under an entity model will take some time to transpire.
+Renewals Planned renewals investment across the Ngãi Tahu Takiwā is about equal to our estimates based on age, however there are shortfalls and surpluses at district level.
+A Ngãi Tahu Takiwā sized entity would have a large enough renewals budget to address the needs of each district.